2020 was the year I got serious about fitness…

 Shaping up after 60…it IS possible

-As I mentioned in last Saturday’s post, the initial boost in energy and increases in strength were what kept me going for the first few weeks.
-But I’m pleased that my pants are fitting better (those that were tight now fit well, and those that were a little loose are sliding down).
-My stomach seems flatter, and my posture better.
+As I mentioned in an earlier post, the initial boost in energy and increases in strength were what kept me going for the first few weeks.
+After about 8 weeks, I began to see subtle changes, and noticed that my clothes were a little looser.

 - The program is comprehensive.
-It incorporates intermittent fasting, nutrition, carb cycling, and targeted workouts.
+It incorporates intermittent fasting, whole food nutrition, carb cycling, and targeted workouts.

 - It’s flexible.
 You can follow the weekly meal guide or not.
 You just track your food (focusing on “macros” e.g. Protein, Carbs, and Fat)